cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

 OpenShift Service Mesh Multi tenant Control Plane Deployment
 ==================================

 This repository contains assets to enable a multi tenant deployment of the OpenShift Service Mesh control plane (ServiceMeshControlPlane and associated ServiceMeshMemberRoll) as well as any related services on an OpenShift Container Platform 4.9+.
-The ServiceMeshControlPlane (scmp) and the ServiceMeshMemberRoll (smmr) have to both be deployed to the same namespace.
+The ServiceMeshControlPlane (smcp) and the ServiceMeshMemberRoll (smmr) have to both be deployed to the same namespace.

 ## Overview